menu

 Overview

 Truro is a tiny city located in the state of Iowa.
 With a population of 525 people and just one neighborhood, Truro is the 393rd largest community in Iowa.
-Truro has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Truro was built prior to World War II, making it one of the older and more historic cities in the country.

 Truro real estate is some of the most expensive in Iowa, although Truro house values don't compare to the most expensive real estate in the U.S.